TheRestartProject/RepairDirectory/docker/README.md

 ### Console container

-The Repair Directory application comes with a Larave artisan console application, which provides a number of command-line tools.
+The Repair Directory application comes with a Laravel artisan console application, which provides a number of command-line tools.
 To run a command in this console application, run the following command

     docker/bin/artisan <command>